howardginsburg/TenantMonitoring/readme.md

 1. Select the Event Grid System Topic resource.
 The example does not have any filters on the subscription to Event Grid.
 You will already see in the metrics that messages are being received.
 2. Select the Event Subscription.
 See that it is configured to route messages to the SubscriptionListener function.

+### Azure App Config

+1. Select the Azure App Config resource.
+Explore the configuration that is stored there.

 ### Azure Functions